forcedotcom/quiz-host-app/README.md

 **Player app is slow/lags, questions do not show up on time**

 The default player app installation uses Heroku.
 Heroku datacenters are only available in North America and Europe.
-If you are running the quiz from another region (ie: India, Australia...), there's a good chance that your player will experience some lag.
-Consider switching to another cloud provider that let's you run a Node.js environment.
+If you are running the quiz from another region (i.e.: India, Australia...), there's a good chance that your player will experience some lag.
+Consider switching to another cloud provider that lets you run a Node.js environment.

 **Something is wrong with the quiz data or you'd like to reset it**